nelsonfigueroa/nelson.cloud/content/posts/2023-05-06-employees-are-disposable.md

 featured = false
 +++

 The recent tech layoffs have shown that employees are disposable in the eyes of executives.
-This isn't surprising though, and I'm definitely not the first person that has written about this.
+This isn't surprising though and I'm definitely not the first person that has written about this.
 I just want to highlight the current situation.

 {{< figure src="/employees-are-disposable/tech-layoff-tracker.webp" alt="TrueUp tech layoff tracker"
 caption="*Source: [TrueUp: Tech Layoff Tracker](https://www.trueup.io/layoffs)*" >}}